PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 Replaces the variable with an inline fetch using a high-call.
 Usage "<variable> @i" Generates a call to the next location.
 The following part of the definition is thus executed twice.

 :: @i ( addr -- x ) \ Effect similar to @ on final execution ( -- ) on compilation.
 Replaces the variable with an inline fetch using a high-call.
-Usage "<variable> @i"
+Usage "<variable> @i" ???

 :: DOUBLE ( -- )  Generates a call to the next location.
 The following part of the definition is thus executed twice.

-:: t' ( -- t-addr )  Tick for target definitions
+:: t' ( -- t-addr )  Returns the address of a word defined in the target word list.

 Words for Generating the Output File
 -----------------------------------